johnwickoo/market-move-intelligence/README.md

 ### Dynamic Slug Management

 Tracked slugs are stored in Supabase `tracked_slugs` table.
 The ingestion service polls this table every 30 seconds (`syncTrackedSlugs()`), merging new slugs into its active filter set without requiring a restart.
+Adding new slugs triggers an immediate backfill.

 The frontend writes to this table via `/api/track` when a user loads a new slug.